 John is a partner in the Vorys Columbus office.
-He is a leader of the firm's retail law practice, and chair of the firm's privacy & data security practice.
+He is a leader of the firm's consumer products and retail law practice, and chair of the firm's privacy & data security practice.
 John is also a member of the litigation group and Vorys eControl.

 John has 30 years of experience representing retail clients.
 In that time, he has developed a holistic approach to overcoming the constantly evolving challenges of the retail industry.
 John’s unique, comprehensive strategies have a proven record of helping his clients achieve their business objectives.

-John’s practice includes defending and advising national retailers on matters involving unfair and deceptive trade practices, privacy, advertising, loyalty and gift card programs, marketing, sweepstakes and promotions, labeling, anti-counterfeiting, consumer credit, product recalls, unfair competition, non-competition agreements, and wage and hour issues.
+John’s practice includes defending and advising national retailers on matters related to privacy and cybersecurity, consumer protection laws, retail operations, advertising, loyalty and gift card programs, pricing, marketing, promotions, payment mechanisms, waste management, theft prevention, employment and wage issues, compliance, class actions and Attorney General actions, and commercial disputes.
+John makes it his business to become familiar with all legal matters relating to retail companies.
 He has significant experience handling all aspects of litigation arising from these areas, including class actions throughout the country.
 Additionally, John serves as general counsel for nationwide retailers, helping them with day-to-day decisions while maintaining consistency with their long-term strategic goals.